 I am fortunate to have been asked to work with PBVD to help explore the market for partnerships, specifically with hospitality groups.
 Interestingly, any investors or hotel groups that partner with PBDV at this stage will acquire the full or partial naming rights of the completed project.
 The activation opportunities at a facility like this are exciting enough to entice a forward-thinking company, but this project has real investment potential outside of naming and sponsorship.
 I have agreed to get involved, as I believe that the project has huge potential.
 Given its very timely development at the beginning of the 21st Century, CalSpace could very well become the travel destination of the future.

 For those interested in learning more, please reach out to me today.

-Co-founder, Valley of the Moon Partners
+Managing Director and Founder, Valley of the Moon Partners